Dieser Artikel ist auch auf Deutsch verfügbar. Click here to find out more about United States of America!

 Breakers was opened in 1982 at 8555 W Tangerine Road in Marana, Pima County and is one of the oldest waterparks in Arizona.
 The metropolitan area of Tucson with more than one million inhabitants is barely 30 minutes away.
 Ideal conditions for such a park, and especially from the 1980s and 1990s you can find some archived pictures on the internet.
 Whole school classes went on excursions to the park in summer.

 Between 1982 and 2002 the water park doesn’t seem to have changed much.
 Apart from the large wave pool, one of the largest in the USA, there were apparently only a children’s pool, one or two water slides and a volleyball field.
-The management seemed to concentrate mainly on events.
-Birthday parties, group and evening events could be booked including catering.
-In 1991 the Great Tucson Duck Race with 7,000 rubber ducks took place here, in 2009 for example the Southern Arizona Special Olympics Polar Plunge, a charity during which where participants jump into the water in costume.
+Management seemed to concentrate mainly on events: Birthday parties, group and evening events could be booked, including catering.
+In 1991 the Great Tucson Duck Race with 7,000 rubber ducks took place here, in 2009 the Southern Arizona Special Olympics Polar Plunge, a charity event during which participants jumped into the water in costume.

-In 2001 new manager Steve Miklosi started to expand the attractions.
+In 2001 the new manager Steve Miklosi started to expand the attractions.
 The Splash Canyon water slide probably opened in 2002, for 2003 the website listed a total of seven water slides (Bonzai Pipelines and Splash Canyon).
-In the 2009 season Riptide, two 17-metre (52 feet) high and very steep water slides, were opened.
-They can be seen in the following commercial:
+In the 2009 season Riptide, consisting of two 17-metre (52 feet) high and very steep water slides, was opened.
+The slides can be seen in the following commercial: